Monday, July 31, 2017

 November 19, 1863

 After the war, Squire returned to private practice in Elmira.
-He served as manage and a consulting physician at the Arnot-Ogden Memorial Hospital and was active in local and national medical organization.
+He served as manager and a consulting physician at the Arnot-Ogden Memorial Hospital and was active in local and national medical organization.
 He continued to work as a surgeon until his death at age 65 in 1889.
-During his 20 years in medicine, he became known as a talented surgeon, a world-famous inventor of medical appliances, and one of the foremost medical writers of his time.
+During his 40 years in medicine, he became known as a talented surgeon, a world-famous inventor of medical appliances, and one of the foremost medical writers of his time.

 Monday, July 24, 2017